-The valuation of the Level 3 measurement for SAFE notes considered the probabilities of the occurrence of the scenarios as discussed in Note 2 of the audited consolidated financial statements and notes thereto for the period March 16, 2023 to December 31, 2023 included in the Company's registration statement on Form S-4/A filed with the SEC on May 8, 2024.
+The valuation of the Level 3 measurement for SAFE notes considered the probabilities of the occurrence of the scenarios as discussed in Note 2 of the audited consolidated financial statements and notes thereto for the period March 16, 2023 (inception) to December 31, 2023 included in the Company's registration statement on Form S-4/A filed with the SEC on May 8, 2024.
 The Company valued the SAFE notes based on the occurrence of the preferred financing or a SPAC transaction.
-As of the date of initial measurement and as of March 31, 2024 and December 31, 2023, the management has assigned zero probability for a change in control event or a dissolution event.
-The fair value of the SAFE notes was estimated based upon the expected conversion of the SAFE notes at the proposed business combination event with implied total yield at 70.28% and 39.49% as at March 31, 2024 and December 31, 2023 respectively.
-The SAFE notes are expected to be converted into preferred stock or common stock at a discount rate of 20% on the issue price.
+As of the date of initial measurement and as of June 30, 2024 and December 31, 2023, the management has assigned zero probability for a change in control event or a dissolution event.
+The fair value of the SAFE notes was estimated based upon the expected conversion of the SAFE notes at the proposed business combination event with a 100% probability as at June 30, 2024.
+The SAFE and convertible notes are expected to be converted into preferred stock or common stock at a discount rate of 20% on the issue price.
+The fair value of SAFE notes and the convertible notes as at June 30, 2024 are expected to approximate fair value of the equivalent equity shares into which they would be converted immediately post the closing of the Business Combination, which was approved at the shareholders meeting on June 27, 2024, and is therefore considered reasonable.

-NOTE 8 - PROMISSORY NOTES
+NOTE 9 - PROMISSORY NOTES

-In March 2023, the Company entered into unsecured notes payable with three related parties as described in Note 12.
+In March 2023, the Company entered into unsecured notes payable with three related parties as described in Note 11.
 These notes payable provided the Company the ability to draw up to \$1,000,000, in aggregate: \$160,000 until December 31, 2023 and \$840,000 until December 31, 2025.
 These loan facilities accrue interest, compounding semi-annually, at the long-term semiannual Applicable Federal Rate, as established by the Internal Revenue Service, which effectively was 3.71%.

-As at March 31, 2024, the Company had \$840,000 available to draw.
+As at June 30, 2024, the Company had \$840,000 available to draw.

-NOTE 9 - SEGMENT REPORTING
+NOTE 10 - SEGMENT REPORTING